DanishKodeMonkey/odin-hash-maps/README.md

 [from The Odin Curriculum](https://www.theodinproject.com/lessons/javascript-hashmap-data-structure)

+## TL;DR

+Hash maps are a good choice of data structures whenever we need to store a lot of values, but need fast look-up times.

 # Check It Out

-To test this myself, I created my own implementation of the hash map data structure.
+To test this myself, and gain a deeper understanding of of the data structure, I created my own implementation of the hash map data structure.